 Receiving your rates notice

-City of Prospect now offers a quick and convenient way to receive your rate notices electronically.
-Using BPAY View® you can now view your rates notice online at any time.
+City of Prospect offers two quick and convenient ways to receive your rate notices electronically.

 When to pay

 If paying your rates in one payment, payment should be received by City of Prospect by the due date on your notice.
 If you choose to pay quarterly, the due date for each quarter in September, December, March and June.

 City of Prospect offers various easy payment methods.
 You can…

 - Pay online – Simply click here and follow the instructions.

 - BPAY – Telephone & Internet Banking (Biller Code: 170753)

 - By Phone – Just phone 1300 140 306 and have your assessment number ready (VISA and Mastercard only)

 - Post Billpay - Payments can be made by cash, cheque or EFTPOS at any Australia Post outlet with Billpay facilities (please note, the minimum transaction of Billpay is $5).